How to hide the iMessage typing bubble

 Apple doesn’t have a built-in solution, but you still have options.

-The iMessage typing bubble is handy for knowing when a response is imminent.
+The iMessage typing bubble is handy.
 However, the feature can cause issues, and you might want to know how to stop people from knowing when you’re typing in iMessage.

 Some of us don’t type quickly on certain devices—or at all—and having a bubble showcase our inferior texting skills isn’t appealing.